Baby Essentials for the First 3 Months You Can’t Forget About

 One thing I wasn’t expecting was how difficult breastfeeding would be!

-It can be painful in the earlier weeks when you and your baby are learning about the proper latch technique.
+It can be painful in the earlier weeks when you and your baby are still learning the proper latch technique.

-In the first 3 months of baby’s birth, I used this nursing pillow with EVERY feeding.
+In the first three months of my baby’s birth, I used this nursing pillow with EVERY feeding.
 It was a baby essential!

-It helped me attain and maintain the ideal latch and comfortably supported my upper body and my baby.
+It helped me attain and maintain the ideal latch and comfortably supported my upper body and my baby at the same time.

 2. Breast Pump

-This was something we bought last minute because I had difficulties breastfeeding.
+This was something we bought at the last minute because I had difficulties breastfeeding.

 Within the first few days of her birth, my daughter got close to losing 10% of her original weight.

-Initially, we were thinking of renting a pump, but the costs didn’t justify the amount of use we were projecting.
+Initially, we considered renting a pump, but the costs didn’t justify the amount of use we were projecting.

 The pump also came in handy when we introduced her to solids and put breast milk in cereal and other foods.